Peer support and work with relatives

 These “learning by doing” events are geared towards testing patients’ skills and know-how outside the snug confines of the rehabilitation centre, and then creating action plans for improvement.
 Some of these tests include the use of public transport and toilets, shopping for one’s own clothes and autonomous travel.

-Five times per year, peers invite patients and their relatives to “rolli talks”.
+Peers invite patients and their relatives to “rolli talks”.
 Rolli talks are held in the evening.
 Registration is not required.
 During these talks, participants are introduced to or visit various aspects of the SPG – wheelchair mechanics, the library, the pain clinic, urology, SIRMED, art therapy, the SPA, etc. – and then gather for a drink and a bite to eat before turning in for the night.